Problem Idents

 INKED FINGERPRINT

-Subsequent to a 1997 murder investigation, this erroneous "identification" was effected and verified by four Latent Print Examiners working in an EU government laboratory, then presented as evidence in the trial of a policewoman.
-Click here for online details about the case, the resulting inquiry into the error and the resulting improvement in the government laboratory's operations.
+Subsequent to a 1997 murder investigation, this erroneous "identification" was effected and verified by four Latent Print Examiners working in a laboratory in Scotland, then presented as evidence in the trial of policewoman Shirley McKie.
+Click here for online details about the case, and about the resulting inquiry into the error and subsequent improvement in the laboratory's operations.

-The images of these small charts is of limited quality.
-Click on the pictures to see enlargements which show each pixel of the digital image court chart hard copies.
+The images in these small charts are of limited quality.
+Click on the pictures to see enlargements which show each pixel of the digital image created from court chart hard copies.

 Scan of police crime scene photo of the latent print.